peoxnen/YourMobileCV/README.md

 # MyCv
 <b>Small App presents info about person (basic info, education, projects and map with localization).</b>

 Apllication presents screens (fragments) with cards.
 Card load dynamicly data from local json files.
 Cards has dynamic lists, interactive buttons, images, texts.
 Images presents with slider and picasso.
 One screen display map and navigate to directions from Internet.
+Architecture MVP.

 <b>Libraries used:</b>
 <ul>